BiomedSciAI/histocartography/examples/README.md

 Run the script as:
 `python cell_graph_explainer.py`

 This example allows you to generate an explanation, i.e., node-level importance scores, using the GraphGradCAM algortihm, a post-hoc explanability technique.
-The library also provides other graph-based explaining techniques, like GNNExplainer, GraphLRP or GraphGradCAM++.
+The library also provides other graph-based explaining techniques, i.e., GNNExplainer, GraphLRP or GraphGradCAM++.

 **References:**